 If at all there is any part of the human body that is neglected the most, it is the toenails.
 Toenails and fingernails are hardly attended, except while you trim them or when you apply nail polish.
 We seldom realize that toe nails are important for our digits.
 They protect the fingertips from external trauma.

 Though there are many subjects who believe that people can live without toenails, practically, it seems difficult and bit unrealistic to live without nails in daily life.
+There are many conditions that can affect your nails.
+It can be nail fungus or trauma to the toenails.
+A brown discoloration of the previously healthy toenail may suddenly become a cause of worry.

 Though it is not a dangerous ailment, its unsightly appearance may prompt the person to keep it covered all the time from public sight.
 The good news is that, people should shed off their apprehension and anxieties regarding black or brown discoloration of toenails, since many remedies are available to cure the condition.